Le Gramme: the sense of detail in a silver bracelet

 Hence "Le Gramme".

-The object with which it all begins is a bracelet - a bangle to be exact - in polished silver, with brushed interior.
+The object with which it all begins is a bracelet - a bangle to be exact - in polished silver, with a brushed interior.

-Silver: a material rich in potential
+Money: a material rich in potential

 Adrien and Erwan love the nobility of this material, both beautiful and discreet, and its ability to develop a patina over time.